+Other strategies include applying for scholarships and working through college.
 Each student is in a unique financial situation, and you may find a combination of these strategies can provide the help you need in order to pay for college.
-Many of these strategies are the same ones that students who do have parental assistance can use.
+These strategies could also be used by students who do have parental assistance.

 Choosing the Right College

-The best college for your situation lies at the intersection of ones that provide the programs you need to achieve your career goals and the ones you can afford.
+The best college for your situation will likely be one that provides the programs you need to achieve your career goals and has a price tag that you can afford.

 Decisions you’ll need to make include:

 • Living at home or in a dormitory or other housing by the college

 • Choosing between a public or private college